-Many types of competency-based materials can be developed, including learner-cantered learning guides, learning aids, handbooks, handouts, and job aids or instructor lesson plans—to mention just a few.
+Many types of competency-based materials can be developed, including learner-centered learning guides, learning aids, handbooks, handouts, and job aids or instructor lesson plans—to mention just a few.
 Time, resources, instructor preferences, and institutional preferences are some of the factors that determine which materials are developed.
 The first of these is developed and shown within course categories on the ACI Global Website displaying the Learning Program Details:

 Learning guides consist of a performance objective and two or more enabling objectives.
 For each enabling objective, a learning experience with multiple, carefully selected activities is developed.
 Each learning experience contains a Self-Check and Model Answers and/or a Practice Exercise.
 Upon completion of all learning experiences, the learner must demonstrate his or her skill; the instructor uses the performance criteria in the learning guide’s Performance Test to evaluate the learner’s performance.

 ACI Global uses its conformance to the ISO 17024:2013 conformity assessment standard along with its certification to Learning Services ISO 29993:2017 to ensure all assessments and examinations conform and in deed are fair so as to ensure the candidate achieves the desired learning outcome.
 All assessment and examination materials are secured within the ACI e-Quip portal targeted specifically to the following key criteria: